Your browser does not support JavaScript! Nurse Shortage in Nursing Homes: What It Costs You in 2026

 Where the numbers actually stand in 2026

 The crisis framing of 2022 no longer fits.
 Nursing facilities added roughly 40,700 jobs in 2025, and 62% of providers say their workforce situation improved over the year.
-Reliance on temporary staffing agencies has dropped about 44% since late 2022 (AHCA/NCAL).
+Reliance on temporary staffing agencies has dropped nearly 44% since late 2022 (AHCA Nursing Home Workforce Report, 2026).

 But the hard part didn’t go away — it moved:

-• Recruiting is still difficult for 90% of providers, and the biggest drivers of turnover are now insufficient benefits (64%) and no employer-sponsored healthcare (40%) (AHCA/NCAL).
+• Recruiting is still difficult for 91% of providers (AHCA, 2026), and compensation is the lever: insufficient benefits (64%) and no employer-sponsored healthcare (40%) rank among the biggest drivers of turnover in facility employment (McKnight’s, 2024).

 • CNAs — the backbone of long-term care — still turn over at about 42%, the highest of any role.